Leave a gift in your Will

 Ensuring that future generations have the chance to experience nature as you did, can be a part of your legacy.

 Our country, our planet is in trouble.
 We’re losing biodiversity at an alarming rate.
-Natural habitats are being put under increasing pressure.
+Climate change and habitat loss are placing increasing pressure on nature, and communities around the world are feeling the impacts.

 By leaving a gift in your Will to WWF you can continue to protect and restore the ocean, the land, the precious native species that make New Zealand unique.
 That make it home.